mvazmota/api-eva/readme.md

 2 - Download and install composer to the project folder: https://getcomposer.org/download/

-3 - run "composer.phar install"
+3 - run "composer install"

 4 - rename the .env.example file to .env